karthequian/ContainerWorkshop/README.md

 $ docker rm helloworld_app
 ```

-We are done with this part of the HOL.
+We are done with this part of the exercise.

 ***